JULY TO SEPTEMBER

 I finished Tripwire at the gym after a treadmill session on the night of September 27.
 That’s enough Reacher for now – I don’t want to read them all too quickly.
 Next up, a return to my reread of Stephen King’s The Dark Tower with the fourth book in the series, Wizard and Glass.

-After reading the conclusion to the cliffhanger that ended the previous book, I took a wee break from King’s Dark Tower on the last day of September and read two Jack Reach short stories: “Second Son” and “Deep Down”.
+After reading the conclusion to the cliffhanger that ended the previous book, I took a wee break from King’s Dark Tower on the last day of September and read two Jack Reach short stories: “Second Son” and “Deep Down”, which were later published in No Middle Name.